darkclouds2357/document-and-research/microservices/how_to_let_microservices_fail-succesfully.md

 ## Introduction: The Path to Glorious Failure

 So, you've been told microservices are the future.
 They're scalable!
 They're flexible!
-Everyone from your CEO to your cousin’s startup is talking about them.
+Everyone from your CEO to your cousin’s two-person startup is talking about them.

 But deep down, you're skeptical... or maybe just lazy.
 You don’t want to lose your job.
 You want an exciting daily task—one that always keeps you busy, but never involves fixing bugs, tracking issues, or writing logs.
 That way, the boss can’t fire you because, hey, you're *always working*.